fadumoalicodes/global-health-analytics-pipeline/README.md

 Order by 1
 ```
 ## Part 2: Vaccination, Testing & Country Development Exploration with SQL

-This phase focuses on tracking workloads, population health, and wealth metrics to analyze how a country's overall development level impacted its healthcare response.

-###  Part 2 Analytical Goals

 Before running the data pipelines, the analytical goals for this section were broken down into clear targets:
 * **The Goal for Part 2a:** To isolate a clean, streamlined dataset of testing, demographic, and development metrics (like HDI and life expectancy), filtering out unused fields so our downstream reporting tools can process the tables quickly.
-* **The Goal for Part 2b:** To analyze if wealthier, more developed nations handled virus tracking more effectively.
-By grouping countries into dynamic development brackets based on their Human Development Index (HDI) scores, this query calculates overall testing efficiencies and positivity trends across different economic tiers.
+* **The Goal for Part 2b:** To figure out how a country's wealth and development tier relates to its positive test results.
+This query groups countries into three dynamic brackets based on their development index, aggregates millions of tests safely, and creates a custom percentage ratio to show the relationship between health data and country wealth.
-* **The Goal for Part 2c:** To build an automated operational workload monitor.
-This pipeline uses an advanced 7-day lookback window function to identify sudden, dangerous spikes in weekly testing volumes, auto-filtering  and staging high-priority alerts inside a permanent table.
+* **The Goal for Part 2c:** To build an automated tracking tool to flag sudden spikes in the daily testing workload.
+This pipeline looks back exactly 7 days to see what the testing volume was on the same day last week, calculates the exact difference, and automatically saves high-priority spikes into a permanent database repository table.
+This phase focuses on tracking workloads, population health, and wealth metrics to analyze how a country's overall development level impacted its healthcare response.

 ---